Nico59000/Selling-generator-python-toolkit-/README.md

 ## v0.4.6 additive fibre-representation audit

 Adds `BaseModuleRank2FibreNoGo`: the six exact Selling wall matrices generate all of `M_3(Q)` (dimension 9), hence the source base module `Q^3` is irreducible.
 No natural rank-2 fibre can therefore be obtained as a linear subrepresentation or quotient of that base module.
-This is a scoped no-go; unrelated 2D representations, nonlinear/finite fibres and native 5D walls/conorms remain open.
+This is a scoped no-go; unrelated 2D representations, nonlinear/finite fibres and native 5D walls/conorms remain open (a track oppened on $$\boxed{
+C_3\hookrightarrow S_3,
+}$$ .
 Existing public APIs and CLI are unchanged.